evanderin67/Customer-Churn-Classification/README.md

 # Customer Churn Classification

-This project aims to built a a Webapps to classification churn of customer based on transaction data, *visit* data & *login* data
+This project aims to built a Webapps to classification churn of customer based on transaction data, *visit* data & *login* data

 # File Explanation on Github